tencentyun/intlcloud-documents/product_new/通信产品中心/腾讯移动推送/SDK文档/Android SDK接入指南/接口文档_intl_en.md

 local_msg.setDate("20140930");

-// Set the hour when the message is triggered (in 24-hour clock system); for example: 22 indicates 10 p.m.
+// Set the hour when the message is triggered (in 24-hour time); for example: 22 indicates 10 p.m.

 local_msg.setHour("19");